-A self-assessment of internal control requirement effectiveness shall annually be performed and followed-up quarterly and facilitated by the employee appointed for the task by the CFO.
-The CFO must quarterly present the self-assessment report for the Group Information Security Board, before presenting it to the audit committee.
+A self-assessment of internal control requirement effectiveness shall annually be performed and followed-up quarterly and facilitated by the CISO.
+The CISO must present the self-assessment report for the Group Information Security Board.
 The CFO is responsible for presenting the result to the audit committee and the Board of Directors.
-Karnov has a group-wide monitoring process by which the entities and functions shall follow up the effectiveness of controls and report back to the employee appointed by the CFO.
+Karnov has a group-wide monitoring process by which the entities and functions shall follow up the effectiveness of controls and report back to the CISO.